 Medi-Cal and Medicare FFS utilization data provided by DHCS and CMS electronically prior to coverage beginning.

-A process that tests the stratification mechanism or algorithm by using MCP utilization data which ensures that enrollees are stratified into the appropriate higher or lower risk group.
+A process that tests the stratification mechanism or algorithm by using MMP utilization data which ensures that enrollees are stratified into the appropriate higher or lower risk group.

 Plan Reporting Requirements under Cal MediConnect

-No later than 45 days after the end of the first quarter of coverage, and quarterly thereafter and in a manner specified by DHCS and CMS, MCPs shall report:
+No later than 45 days after the end of the first quarter of coverage, and quarterly thereafter and in a manner specified by DHCS and CMS, MMPs shall report:

 The number of newly enrolled Duals during the previous quarter who have been determined to be at higher risk and lower risk by means of the risk stratification mechanism or algorithm.